Country _ Name

 Tokens/coins receive specific classification under French law:

-• Other tokens/coins (such as crypto currencies) are included into the following definition of a digital asset: “any digital representation of a value which is not issued or guaranteed by a central bank or public authority, which is not necessarily attached to legal tender, and which does not have the legal status of money, but which is accepted by natural or legal persons as a medium of exchange and which can be transferred, stored or exchanged electronically”.
+• Other tokens/coins (such as crypto currencies) are included into the following definition of a digital asset: 'any digital representation of a value which is not issued or guaranteed by a central bank or public authority, which is not necessarily attached to legal tender, and which does not have the legal status of money, but which is accepted by natural or legal persons as a medium of exchange and which can be transferred, stored or exchanged electronically'.
 Such kind of token is not covered by legislation regarding ICOs as it does not match with the definition of utility token.

-curity tokens (i.e. instruments which fit with the definition of a financial instrument in accordance with article L.211-1 of the CMF, including capital shares, debt instruments, collective instrument schemes and financial contracts which are issued, recorded, stored or transferred using a shared electronic recording device) are subject to the legislation regarding financial instrument (including French legislation implementing Directive 2014/65/EU of 15 May 2014 on markets in financial instruments (MIFID II) and Prospectus Regulation).
+• Security tokens (i.e. instruments which fit with the definition of a financial instrument in accordance with article L.211-1 of the CMF, including capital shares, debt instruments, collective instrument schemes and financial contracts which are issued, recorded, stored or transferred using a shared electronic recording device) are subject to the legislation regarding financial instrument (including French legislation implementing Directive 2014/65/EU of 15 May 2014 on markets in financial instruments (MIFID II) and Prospectus Regulation).

 Presence of a duty to publish a prospectus bevor offering token/coins to investors

-The publication of a prospectus (“whitepaper”) and the obtaining of an AMF approval is optional but is mandatory if the issuer contemplates to perform acts of direct marketing of individuals in order to distribute the tokens.
+') and the obtaining of an AMF approval is optional.
+However, without the AMF approval the issuer will not be able to perform acts of direct marketing of individuals in order to distribute the tokens (banking and financial solicitation and quasi-solicitation).
 The AMF approval could also be considered as a way to demonstrate to potential subscribers that the terms and conditions of the issuance has been approved by the AMF as a guarantee of safety.

 Presence of AML/KYC requirements that are needed to be fulfilled regarding (i) the initial issuance of token/coins and (ii) any following transfer of token/coins to third parties

-Token issuers which ask for an AMF approval must comply with AML-CFT requirements and implement AML-CFT procedures, only as part of the token issuance which is subject to the AMF approval and within the limits of the transactions with the subscribers participating in the offer (article L.561-2 7° of the CMF).
+Token issuers which ask for an AMF approval must comply with AML-CFT requirements and implement AML-CFT procedures, only as part of the ICO which is subject to the AMF approval and within the limits of the transactions with the subscribers participating in the offer (article L.561-2 7° of the CMF).

 Token issuers which do not ask for an AMF approval have nothing to implement in terms of AML-CFT rules, unless they belong to another category of entity which is subject to AML-CFT rules (bank, asset manager, insurance company etc.).